-Turtle Island is pre-eminent worldwide for its sustainable tourism practices, as reflected in its award in 2000 as the Green Hotelier of the Year from the International Hotels and Restaurants Association.
-This award recognized the innovative initiatives that Turtle Island undertakes in the areas of education, health care, and employment for local people.
+We are quite humbled to be honored by several awards in sustainable tourism.
+One of our most proud was to be recognized in 2000 as the Green Hotelier of the Year from the International Hotels and Restaurants Association.
+This award recognized our innovative initiatives in education, health care, and employment for local people, which we continue now.